THYROID EYE DISEASE

 - Pain in the eyes when looking up, down, or sideways

-- Inflammation and swelling of the eye, and its surrounding tissues
+- Inflammation and swelling of the eye and its surrounding tissues

-If you would like to consult with Dr. Patrinely or Dr. Soparkar about a plastic surgery procedure, click here to contact us.
+These procedures are only offered in Houston, Sugar Land, and The Woodlands.
+If you would like to consult with Dr. Patrinely, Dr. Soparkar, or Dr. Murdock about an evaluation and treatment for TED, contact us.
 We have several offices in Texas and Florida to serve you.